Wasserstein Flow Matching: Generative modeling over families of distributions: 2D 3D shapes

-The ShapeNet dataset consists of 3D point-clouds of $55$ different classes, each one comprised of $15,000$ points.
-Emulating the benchmarking effort in \citep{wu2023fast}, we apply WFM to generate $n=1000$ sized examples from the \textit{plane}, \textit{car} and \textit{chair} classes.
-At each gradient descent step, we sample $64$ point-clouds from the training set for each class, and randomly select $n=1000$ points from each.
+The ShapeNet dataset consists of 3D shapes of $55$ different classes, Emulating the benchmarking effort in \citep{wu2023fast}, we apply WFM to generate $n=2048$ sized examples from the \textit{plane}, \textit{car} and \textit{chair} classes.
+At each gradient descent step, we sample $64$ shapes from the training set for each class, and randomly select $n=2048$ points from each.
 To evaluate generation quality, we synthesize point-clouds to much the size of the test set, and calculate the real or generated $1-NN$ accuracy based on EMD and CD metrics.

-ModelNet has $40$ classes of point-clouds, with $2048$ points in each.
+ModelNet has $40$ classes of shapes, each consisting of $n=2048$ particles.
 Conditioned on class label, WFM is trained to generate $n=1000$ sized point-clouds here too.
 In this setting, the noise measure is the standard normal and we did not use multi-sample matching.
 According to nearest-neighbour classification from OT preserving \textit{Wormhole} embeddings, generated samples match their class with an accuracy of $77.66\%$, approaching the $79.98\%$ purity of test set samples from real-data.

 The MNIST dataset is a widely used collection of handwritten digits, consisting of 28x28 pixel grayscale images of the numbers 0 through 9.
 EMNIST (Extended MNIST) is an expansion of MNIST that includes handwritten letters as well as digits.
-To convert samples from these datasets into point-clouds, we threshold each image and extract the coordinates of the above-threshold pixels.
-This produces a cohort of point-clouds of variables sizes, as each image contains a different number of relevant pixel.
-We apply the entropic OT map (see \cref{app:eot}) based WFM to synthesize point-clouds of the digit $4$ and letter $a$.
-Despite the data heterogeneity, WFM produces realistic examples (\cref{fig:wfm_mnist}), while capturing the data distribution (\cref{tab:high_d_point_clouds}).
-We again stress that this is a unique feature of WFM, lacking from any previous point-cloud generation algorithm
+To convert samples from these datasets into distributions, we threshold each image and extract the coordinates of the above-threshold pixels.
+This produces a cohort of point-clouds of variables sizes, as each image contains a different number of relevant pixels.
+We apply the entropic OT map (see \cref{app:eot}) based WFM to synthesize distributions of the digit $4$ and letter $a$.
+Despite the data heterogeneity, WFM produces realistic examples (see \cref{fig:wfm_mnist}), while capturing the data distribution (see \cref{tab:high_d_point_clouds}).